RogerVillela/rvj/README.md

-# RogerVillela Journal - Technical knowledge for software engineers
+# RogerVillela Journal - Technical knowledge for strategic technical leaders, technical leaders, software engineers, hobbyists on software programming.

 ## About the publications of RogerVillela Journal